Nadia Calviño: Eurogroup candidacy

 In mid-June 2020, rumors increased about a possible candidacy of Calviño to be the next president of Eurogroup.
 Spanish Prime Minister declared that Spain would be "very interested" on it.
 The Spanish government officially proposed Calviño on 25 June.
 Calviño quickly received the support of the majority of the opposition in the Spanish Parliament.

-The first European government to show support to Calviño's candidature was the German government through its chancellor, Angela Merkel, who stated that "It is no secret that there is support for Nadia Calviño's candidature in the German government".
-She also added that she was "pleased when women get leading political roles, and the Eurogroup has never been headed by a woman.".
+The first European government to show support to Calviño's candidature was the German government through its chancellor, Angela Merkel, who stated that "It is no secret that there is support for Nadia Calviño's candidature in the German government."
+She also added that she was "pleased when women get leading political roles, and the Eurogroup has never been headed by a woman."
 On 28 June Portuguese PM António Costa also supported Calviño.
-On 8 July Italian PM Giuseppe Conte publicly supported her.
-A day later, French finance minister, Bruno Le Maire, did the same.
+On 8 July Italian Prime Minister Giuseppe Conte publicly supported her.
+A day later, French finance minister Bruno Le Maire did the same.

 Voting took place on 9 July.
 As no candidate obtained an absolute majority in the first round, Calviño and Donohoe (with 9 and 5 votes, respectively) went to the second round after the withdrawal of Pierre Gramegna.
 In the second round Donohoe won the support of the majority of finance ministers, becoming Eurogroup president (10 votes to 9).